lue-bird/elm-emptiness-typed/contributing.md

 ## contributing 💙

 - share your thoughts
-- add useful operations and new data structures, e.g. `ArrayTyped`
+- add useful operations and new data structures, e.g. `StringTyped`
 - suggest smaller changes through a pull request
 - discuss bigger changes in an issue or in a github Discussion